← Home

 • Legal Aid Commission Act 1977 (Cth) (immigration legal aid)

-Federal: comprehensive vetting (including ideological and criminal background checks) and biometric tracking by amendment to the Migration Act 1958 and Border Force Act 2015; E-Verify-style employment verification by new employer-compliance legislation; swift deportation for visa violations and criminal convictions by streamlined removal provisions in the Migration Act.
-Federal appropriation: removal of taxpayer-funded immigration legal aid by amendment to Legal Aid appropriation and policy settings.
+Federal: comprehensive vetting (including ideological and criminal background checks bounded by the organised-subversion test) and biometric tracking by amendment to the Migration Act 1958 and Border Force Act 2015; E-Verify-style employment verification by new employer-compliance legislation; swift deportation for visa violations and serious criminal convictions by streamlined removal provisions in the Migration Act, with welfare-dependency removal limited to visas explicitly conditioned on self-sufficiency and subject to an individualised proportionality review.
+Federal appropriation: immigration legal aid restructured (not abolished) by amendment to the Legal Aid Commission Act 1977 appropriation and policy settings - retaining a means-tested floor of representation for first-instance merits review of substantive protection claims while ending public funding of serial appeals and manifestly unfounded applications.

 Sources